-Iolani Palace – Once the throne of Hawaiian royalty, Iolani Palace is the only royal palace in the United States.
-Iolani Palace was completed in 1882 and its first residence was King Kamehameha III and ended with Queen Lilio’ukalani after the Hawaiian monarchy was overthrown by an insurgency.
-The insurgents led by local American businessmen and plantation owners supported by US military forces in 1893.
-It later served as the capitol building for the provisional government, republic as well as the territorial and state legislature until 1969.
+Once the throne of Hawaiian royalty, Iolani Palace is the only royal palace in the United States.
+Iolani Palace was completed in 1882.
+Its first residence was King Kamehameha III.
+Sadly, its last was Queen Lilio’ukalani after the Hawaiian monarchy was overthrown by an insurgency.
+Local American businessmen and plantation owners, supported by US military forces, led the revolt in 1893.
+Iolani Palace later served as the capitol for the provisional government, republic and the territorial and state legislatures until 1969.

 The palace, located in downtown Honolulu, was designated as a National Historic Landmark in 1962.
-The palace has undergone extensive restoration to bring it back to how it might have looked during the days of the Hawaiian royalty.
-Since 1978, the palace has served as a museum that is opened to the public.
-Advanced reservations are recommended as only a limited amount of visitors are allowed each day.
+The palace has undergone extensive restoration.
+The goal was to bring it back to how it might have looked during the days of the Hawaiian royalty.
+Since 1978, the palace has served as a museum opened to the public.
+Advanced reservations are recommended.
+Only a limited amount of visitors are allowed each day.
 The visiting hours are from Mondays through Saturdays from 9 am to 4 pm.

-Once you get to end of the paved road, head east by hiking 2 ½ miles or by paying for a private jeep ride to the to Papakolea Beach, which is the only green sand beach in the United States and one of four such beaches in the world.
-The sand on the beach is green because the area is part of a collapsed cinder cone made from the mineral olivine, which is green in color.
+Once you get to end of the paved road, head east.
+Then hike 2 ½ miles or pay for a private jeep ride to get to Papakolea Beach.
+This is the only green sand beach in the United States and one of four such beaches in the world.
+The sand is green because the area is part of a collapsed cinder cone made from the mineral olivine.
+Olivine is green in color.
 This is yet another geological gift that Hawaii offers visitors who are willing to take the beaten path.